d9media/opeanai-stripe-invoice-portal-helper/README.md

 - Some attempts to fetch PDF URLs directly may fail due to CORS restrictions.
 - In that case, this tool falls back to opening the invoice portal links directly.

+## Disclaimer

+This project is intended for use on pages you have permission to access.

 ## Example

 ```js